 At the outset, ⵐ LEU 1.00 corresponds to CHF 1.00.
 Depending on supply and demand, the exchange rate to the Swiss franc may change over time.

-All members of the community will regularly generate new Leu at each ceremony.
+All members of the community will regularly generate new Leu at each cycle.
 In isolation, this would lead to inflation, as it would mean more and more money being “printed”.

 To counteract this, the Leu that you possess will continually decrease in value.
 In specific terms, a Leu loses 5.6 % of its value each month.
 In other words, it doesn’t pay to save.